 - Mobile – most employee engagement platforms offer mobile applications enabling employees to complete surveys on the go.

-If you’re unsure about which employee engagement system is right for you, then why not try the survey to see what we can offer.
+If you’re unsure about which employee engagement software is right for you, then why not try the survey to see how the survey works, and what the action recommendations can tell you.

 At organisation, team or individual level WeThive’s unique 4C model leverages the latest psychological understanding to quickly and easily deliver insights, actions and learning content to help your managers become better managers, creating a high performance culture and improving business results.
-UK based, WeThrive has an average 91% survey completion rate and to date has made over 5000 company-wide recommendations.
+UK based, WeThrive has an average 91% survey, 1000+ action recommendations and 350+ learning resources.

 You might also likeView all resources